Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Ravens stats and trends

-- Baltimore has played 15 games, with seven wins against the spread.
+- Baltimore has seven wins against the spread in 15 games this year.

-- The Ravens have been underdogs by 3.5 points or more three times this year and have covered the spread twice.
+- The Ravens have covered the spread twice this year when underdogs by 3.5 points or more (in three chances).

-- Baltimore has hit the over in 53.3% of its opportunities this year (eight times in 15 games with a set point total).
+- Baltimore's games this season have hit the over on eight of 15 set point totals (53.3%).

 - When Baltimore scores more than 21.7 points, it is 5-3 against the spread and 5-3 overall.

-- When Baltimore picks up over 339.1 yards, the team is 4-5 against the spread and 5-4 overall.
+- Baltimore is 4-5 against the spread and 5-4 overall when the team churns out more than 339.1 yards.

-- The Ravens have 21 giveaways this season, while the Rams have 21 takeaways.

 Home and road insights

+- The Ravens are winless ATS (0-3) as 3.5-point underdogs or greater at home.

-- Baltimore has hit the over in five of seven games at home this year.
+- Baltimore has hit the over in five of seven games at home this season.

-- In away games, Los Angeles is 6-2 overall and 4-4 against the spread.
+- Los Angeles is 6-2 overall, and 4-4 against the spread, away from home.

-- Away from home, the Rams have one win ATS (1-3) as 3.5-point favorites or more.
+- The Rams have one win ATS (1-3) as 3.5-point favorites or more on the road.

-- This season, in eight away games, Los Angeles has hit the over five times.
+- This season, in five of eight away games Los Angeles has gone over the total.

 Powered by Data Skrive.